GOAT MEDICATIONS & HOW TO USE THEM

 Pepto Bismol (pink bismuth) - Over-the-counter product to help with irritation/distress caused by diarrhea in both kids and adults..
 Before using Pepto-Bismol when diarrhea is present, first determine the cause of the problem.
 Use up to 2 cc every four to six hours for newborns; 5 cc for kids approaching one month old; as much as 10 to 15 cc for adults.
 See my article on Diarrhea on the Articles page of www.tennesseemeatgoats.com.

 Pirsue - Vet prescription mastitis medication.
 Expensive but excellent product.

-Propylene Glycol - Over-the-counter clear oily liquid for ketosis in does.
+Proplyene Glycol - Over-the-counter liquid for ketosis in does.
 Provides quick energy.
-Comes in one-gallon containers.
-Use 50-60 cc twice a day for an average-sized adult doe until she begins eating again.
-Administer orally very slowly and best if mixed with GoatADE for flavor so the goat can taste it and know to swallow.
+Comes in one-gallon jugs.
+Use 50-60 cc orally very slowly twice a day for an average-sized adult doe until she begins eating.
+Mix with Goat Nutri Drench so the goat can taste it and know to swallow.
 If this product is not available, use molasses or Karo syrup.
 Freezes at temperatures well above 32*F, so store indoors under controlled temperature.

 Rally or Recovr - Injectable antihistamine for toxicity problems.
 Vet prescription.

 Red Cell - Over-the-counter flavored oral iron supplement made for horses.
 Dosage is 4 cc orally given daily.
 Use in treating anemia.

 Safeguard (Panacur) dewormer - White-colored dewormer.
 No longer kills stomach worms in most of USA.
 Used to kill tapeworms.
 Used to treat Meningeal Deerworm infection.